fnv234/61040-portfolio/assignments/assignment2.md

 **actions**

-    create_log(u: UserId, i: PlaceId, rating: Integer): LogId **requires** rating is in the range [1,5] inclusive **effects** add new Log with these attributes and timestamp = now()
+    create_log(userId: User, placeId: Place, rating: Integer): LogId **requires** rating is in the inclusive range [1,5] **effects** adds new Log with new logId, given params, timestamp = now() to the set of Logs

+    update_log(logId: LogId, rating: Integer?, sweetness: Integer?, strength: Integer?, notes: String?, photo: URL?)
-    update_log(log: LogId, rating: Integer, sweet: Integer, str: Integer, prep: String, note: String) **requires** log in logId and rating is in the range [1,5] inclusive **effects** update attributes of log
+        **requires** logId in {log.logId | log in the set of Logs} and if rating given then rating is in the inclusive range [1,5]

-    get_user_logs(u: UserId): set LogId
+        **effects** update log where log.logId = logId with non-null parameters

+    get_user_logs(userId: User): set Log
-        **effects** return {log in logId | log.user = u}
+        **effects** return {log | log in the set of Logs and log.userId = userId}

-    get_item_logs(u: UserId, i: PlaceId): set LogId
+    get_place_logs(userId: User, placeId: Place): set Log
-        **effects** return {log in logId | log.user = u and log.item = i}
+        **effects** return {log | log in the set of Logs and log.userId = userId and log.placeId = placeId}

-    delete_log(log: LogId)
+    delete_log(logId: LogId)
-        **requires** log in logId
+        **requires** logId in {log.logId | log in the set of Logs}
-        **effects** remove log from logId
+        **effects** updates the set of Logs such that: logs' = logs - {log | log.logId = logId}

+    get_average_rating(userId: User, placeId: Place): Float
+        **effects** return average of {log.rating | log in the set of Logs and log.userId = userId and log.placeId = placeId}

 4.
-**concept** PersonalCollection[UserId, PlaceId]
+**concept** RecommendationEngine[User, Place]

-**purpose** organize and filter a user's saved and tried places.

-**principle** provide unified view of a user's personal data with filtering capabilities
+**purpose** suggest places for users to try based on basic matching criteria

+**principle** recommend places the user hasn't tried yet, prioritizing those similar to their saved places or matching their stated preferences

 **state**

+    a Map of Recommendations with
+        a user User to a set Place

-    a set of Collections with
+    a Map of lastUpdated with
-      a user UserId
+        a user User to a DateTime
-      saved set PlaceId
-      tried set PlaceId

 **actions**

-    add_to_saved(u: UserId, i: PlaceId)
-      **requires** u and i exist
-      **effects** add i to Collections[u].saved

-    remove_from_saved(u: UserId, i: PlaceId)
-      **requires** i in Collections[u].saved
-      **effects** remove i from Collections[u].saved

-    add_to_tried(u: UserId, i: PlaceId)
-      **requires** u and i exist and ExperienceLog.get_user_logs(u) contains a log for i **effects** add i to Collections[u].tried

-    get_saved(u: UserId): set PlaceId
-      **effects** return Collections[u].saved

-    get_tried(u: UserId): set PlaceId
-      **effects** return Collections[u].tried

-    filter_by_rating(u: UserId, minRating: Integer): set PlaceId
-      **requires** minRating is within the range [1,5] inclusive **effects** return places from Collections[u].tried with average rating ≥ minRating

-5.
-**concept** RecommendationEngine

-**purpose** generate personalized suggestions for users, powering the "For You" section on the home screen

-**principle** suggestions are derived from user preferences, experience history, and place metadata; recommendations exclude places the user has already logged

-**state**

-    a set of Recommendations with
-        a user UserId
-        suggestions set PlaceId

-**actions**

-    generate_for_you(u: UserId): set PlaceId
-        **requires** u in userId
+    get_recommendations(userId: User): set Place
+        **effects** return recommendations[userId] if exists and recent, otherwise compute fresh recommendations

+    refresh_recommendations(userId: User)
+        **effects** recommendations[userId] = compute_suggestions(userId), lastUpdated[userId] = now()

+    compute_suggestions(userId: User): set Place
-        **effects** return {p in placeId | p not in PersonalCollection[u].tried}
+        **effects** return places not in ExperienceLog.get_tried_places(userId),
-                ranked by match with u.preferences, saved/tried history, or global popularity

-    refresh_suggestions(u: UserId)
-        **requires** u in userId
-        **effects** update Recommendations[u].suggestions = generate_for_you(u)
+                scored by: similarity to saved places, preference matching, and/or global popularity

+    clear_recommendations(userId: User)
+        **effects** remove recommendations[userId] and lastUpdated[userId]

 ### Synchronizations

-        when PlaceDirectory.find_nearby(coords, radius) returns places
-            then UserDirectory.save_place(u: UserId, placeId: PlaceId) can reference discovered places

-        when UserDirectory.save_place(u: UserId, placeId: PlaceId)
-            then PersonalCollection.add_to_saved(u: UserId, placeId: PlaceId)
-            then RecommendationEngine.refresh_suggestions(u)

-        when UserDirectory.unsave_place(u: UserId, placeId: PlaceId)
-            then PersonalCollection.remove_from_saved(u: UserId, placeId: PlaceId)
-            then RecommendationEngine.refresh_suggestions(u)

-        when UserDirectory.update_preferences(u: UserId, prefs)
-            then RecommendationEngine.refresh_suggestions(u)
+    sync SavedPlaceSync:
+        when PlaceDirectory.create_place(name, address, coords, styles) returns placeId then UserDirectory.save_place(userId, placeId) can reference the new place

+    sync ExperienceToTriedSync:
-        when ExperienceLog.create_log(u: UserId, placeId: PlaceId, rating)
+        when ExperienceLog.create_log(userId, placeId, rating) returns logId
-            then PersonalCollection.add_to_tried(u: UserId, placeId: PlaceId)
-            then RecommendationEngine.refresh_suggestions(u)
+        then placeId becomes part of UserDirectory.get_tried_places(userId)

+    sync LogDeletionSync:
-        when ExperienceLog.delete_log(logId) removes a user's record for a place then PersonalCollection updates tried set accordingly
+        when ExperienceLog.delete_log(logId) removes user's last log for placeId then placeId is removed from UserDirectory.get_tried_places(userId)

+    sync RecommendationRefreshSync:
+        when UserDirectory.save_place(userId, placeId)
+        then RecommendationEngine.refresh_recommendations(userId)

+    sync PreferenceUpdateSync:
+        when UserDirectory.update_preferences(userId, prefs)
+        then RecommendationEngine.refresh_recommendations(userId)

+    sync ExperienceUpdateSync:
+        when ExperienceLog.create_log(userId, placeId, rating)
-            then RecommendationEngine.refresh_suggestions(u)
+        then RecommendationEngine.refresh_recommendations(userId)

-        when PlaceDirectory.create_place(...) adds a new place
+    sync NewPlaceSync:
+        when PlaceDirectory.create_place(name, address, coords, styles)
-            then RecommendationEngine.refresh_suggestions(all users)
+        then RecommendationEngine.refresh_recommendations(all users)

 ### Concept Roles in the App

-The app centers on PlaceDirectory as the anchor concept, representing all known matcha-serving locations with their metadata for discovery and reference.
-ExperienceLog captures individual user experiences at places, providing the atomic structure for personal tasting records.
-UserDirectory manages identity, saved places, and personal preferences while serving as the connection point for all user-generated content.
-PersonalCollection organizes and filters a user's saved and tried places.
-RecommendationEngine generates personalized suggestions for each user, surfacing them in the "For You" section by combining metadata, preferences, and logs.

-Generic type parameters are not used in this design - all concepts work directly with concrete types:

-- PlaceDirectory manages location data and metadata for all places and supports searching and filtering by style or proximity.

-- UserDirectory maintains saved places (referencing Place IDs) and preferences for users.

-- ExperienceLog links users to places through log entries containing ratings, attributes, notes, and timestamps.

-- PersonalCollection organizes a user's saved and tried places and supports filtering by rating.

-- RecommendationEngine computes and maintains dynamic suggestions for users, updating whenever preferences, logs, or new places change.

-Together, these concepts form a coherent structure: PlaceDirectory provides discoverable locations, UserDirectory manages personal identity and saved places, ExperienceLog captures detailed experiences, PersonalCollection organizes and filters the user's activity, and RecommendationEngine personalizes future discovery.
-The synchronizations ensure that user actions (discovering places, saving places, logging experiences, updating preferences, or new places being added) consistently update collections, recommendations, and personal views — creating a seamless loop from discovery to memory to new discovery.
+PlaceDirectory serves as the central repository of all matcha-serving locations, providing the foundation for discovery through location-based search, name search, and style filtering.
+UserDirectory manages user identity and personal data, including saved places (bookmarks for future visits) and preferences that inform recommendations.

+ExperienceLog captures the core value proposition - detailed personal experiences at places that build into a searchable memory system.
+Each log contains structured ratings, taste attributes, notes, and photos that help users remember what made each place special or disappointing.
+The concept provides both individual experience lookup and aggregate functions like average ratings.

+RecommendationEngine maintains personalized suggestions for each user, caching computed recommendations until user behavior changes warrant a refresh.
+It operates by analyzing user preferences, saved places, and experience history to suggest relevant places they haven't tried yet.
+The cached approach provides consistent recommendations while being responsive to user actions.

+Together, these concepts create a discovery-to-memory cycle: PlaceDirectory enables discovery of new locations, UserDirectory tracks personal interests through saved places and preferences, ExperienceLog converts visits into structured memories, and RecommendationEngine uses all this data to suggest new places to explore.
+The synchronizations ensure that user actions trigger recommendation updates, keeping suggestions relevant without constant recomputation.

 ## UI Sketches